 Cashew milk has a nutty taste and is suitable for cooking and baking.
 The fat contained is mostly healthy unsaturated fat.
 Cashew milk has only about two grams of carbohydrates per cup.
 It is suitable for coffee and adds a thickness that works wonderfully in lattes.

 Hazelnut milk – a treat for the palate

 Compared to other nut milks, hazelnut milk has slightly more calories and not as much protein.
-It does contain some fiber, which can aid digestion and lower cholesterol.
-It also has a delicious nutty flavor, which makes it a great choice for baked goods or adding to coffee.
+It has a delicious nutty flavour, which makes it a great choice for baked goods or adding to coffee.

 Hemp milk – a good source of omega-3 fatty acids

 Hemp milk is made from the seeds of the hemp plant.
 It is low in carbohydrates and high in fat – but most of those are healthy unsaturated fats.
-Just one glass of hemp milk can provide 50% of the recommended daily intake of alpha-linolenic acid, the omega-3 fatty acid which helps support good heart and brain function.
+Hemp milk is rich in alpha-linolenic acid, the omega-3 fatty acid which helps support good heart and brain function.
 It is suitable for cooking and baking and has a slightly nutty taste.